 Finish off your degree, or go back to school completely!

 Some qualifications are required for most high-paying careers, and the more you have, the more likely you are to land a well-paid job that will help you save money on the path to being financially independent.
 School is not for everyone, and the primary reason many people resist going to university to further their career is also the anxieties that come hand in hand with it.
-You can now, however, get support from a variety of outlets, such as Elkamy, which is a safe space for young, old, new, or even returning university students looking to make their future better.

 These three strategies can help you seize control of your money and start thinking about putting money in safe places, whether it be by saving or investing, so that you can put yourself on track and work your way to financial independence.
 Start your financial independence journey today!

 Greg is a Chartered Financial Analyst (CFA) with 22+ years experience in Financial Services.
 He has held numerous FINRA Securities licenses (series 7, 63, 65, and 66), and is an expert on Investment Products and Financial Planning.
 Greg has 22+ years experience as a real estate investor and degrees in Psychology and Philosophy.